 Interest is subject to a flat 10% tax rate.
 The tax base is the amount of the calculated interest.
 Interest on bonds issued by the state and local government units (LGUs), public loans, and call deposits is not subject to taxation.

-The taxation of interest on time savings is is postponed until 1 January 2023
+The taxation of interest on time savings is postponed until accession of North Macedonia to the European Union.

 Capital gain is the difference between the sales price and the purchase price.

-Tax is not payable on capital gains realised from sale of securities which were issued within initial public offer.
+Tax is not payable on capital gains realised from sale of securities that were:

 Capital gains from the sale of immovable property are exempt in cases where the immovable property: